-Alexandra Cerquone is Events Manager at United Nations University Centre for Policy Research, having joined in November 2015.
-She is an operations and project management specialist, with experience of large-scale event and project planning.
+Alexandra Cerquone is the External Relations Managed for the Liechtenstein Initiative for Finance Against Slavery & Trafficking, having previously served Events Manager at United Nations University Centre for Policy Research.
+She is an operations and project management specialist with experience of large-scale events and project planning.

 Ms Cerquone later transitioned to the Inter-American Development Bank’s Social Protection Sector as an Operations Consultant.
 In this role, she supported projects by analyzing and reviewing technical specifications for managerial and operational documents within the Labor Markets Unit and ensured human resources procedures were followed.

 A Venezuelan-Italian-American citizen, she is bilingual in Spanish and English, fluent in Italian, and conversational in Portuguese.
 She undertook her undergraduate degree in International Affairs and Latin American Studies at The George Washington University’s Elliot School and is currently undertaking a Master's degree in Events Management, Protocol and Ceremonial and Institutional Relations from Escuela Internacional de Protocolo (Spain).